6 Tips to Reduce Laser Powder Bed Fusion Costs

 6. Get Near-Real-Time Prices on Iterations

 With MakerVerse, for example, you can upload a design and get an instant quote.
-Prices are immediately updated when you change the different options related to materials, finishes, and more.
+Prices are immediately updated when you change the different materials, finishes, and more options.
 If you change the design, it can easily be re-uploaded for a new instant quote.

 Next Steps

 Additive manufacturing technology is constantly evolving.
+Selective laser melting (SLM) is one such evolving technology.
 Existing techniques continuously improve while completely new technologies are being developed.
 This means that additive manufacturing is never static.
 It’s a dynamic technology where staying on top of the latest trends is beneficial to finding price-optimizing opportunities.